-Major Discipline Requi rements (60 Credits) Credi its

-HPOT 312 Function of the Human Extremities 2

-HPOT 313 Fundamentals of Occupational Therapy 3

-HPOT 314 Integrations of System Theory 2
+HPOT 312 Function of the Human E Function of the Human Extremities 2 HPOT 313 Fundamentals of Occupational Therapy 3 HPOT 314 Integrations of System Theory 2

-HPOT 315 Gross Anatomy for Human Function 3

-HPOT 316 Physiological Basis of Human Health 3

-HPOT 321 Use of Media in O.T.
-I 3

-HPOT 322 Activities for Maturation and Growth 3

-HPOT 323 Collaboration in Occupational Therapy 3

-HPOT 324 O. T. Foundational Techniques 3

-HPOT 325 Use of Media in O.T.
-II 3

-HPOT 426 O.T.
-Assessment Techniques 3

-HPOT 427 O.T.
-Skills and Techniques for

-Current Practice 3

-HPOT 430 Problems of the Psychosocial System 4

-HPOT 432 Problems of the Neurological System 3

-HPOT 436 O.T.
-Process: Pediatric Intervention 3

-HPOT 437 Problems of the Biological System 4

-HPOT 438 O.T.
-Process:Intervention for Physical

-Dysfuncton 4

-HPOT 439 O.T.
-Process:Intervention for Physical

-Dysfuncton 4

-HPOT 441 Field Work Experience in Occupational

-Therapy: Biological Perspectives 1

-HPOT 442 Field Work Experience in Occupational Therapy: Psychological Perspectives 1

-HPOT 443 Collaboration in the Community 1
+HPOT 315 Gross Anatomy for Human Function 3 HPOT 316 Physiological Basis of Human Health 3 HPOT 321 Use of Media in O.T.
+I 3 HPOT 322 Activities for Maturation and Growth 3 HPOT 323 Collaboration in Occupational Therapy 3 HPOT 324 O. T. Foundational Techniques 3 HPOT 325 Use of Media in O.T.
+II 3 HPOT 426 O.T.
+Assessment Techniques 3 HPOT 427 O.T.
+Skills and Techniques for Current Practice 3 HPOT 430 Problems of the Psychosocial System 4 HPOT 432 Problems of the Neurological System 3 HPOT 436 O.T.
+Process: Pediatric Intervention 3 HPOT 437 Problems of the Biological System 4 HPOT 438 O.T.
+Proce ess:Intervention for Physical Dysfuncton 4 HPOT 439 (O.T.
+Proce ss:Intervention for Physical Dysfuncton 4 HPOT 441 Field Work Experience in Occupational THERAPY: BIOLOGICAL PERSPECTIVES 1 HPOT 442 Field Work Experience in Occupational Therapy: Psychological Perspectives 1 HPOT 443 Collaboration in the Community 1

-\ Students who enroll in a semester for HPOT 441 or 442 or 443 with either 441 or 442 will be considered as registered for a full-time program.
+Students who enroll in a semester for HPOT 441 or 442 or 443 with either 441 or 442 will be considered as registered for a full-time program.
 They may, therefore, apply for financial aid.
 For further information, please consult our Financial Aid Office.